saymrwulf/uhd/notes.md

-2021-03-08T00:57:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2021-03-08T00:06:00 - Late-night bugfix on financial RL environment (uhd) 2021-04-03T18:29:00 - Implementing approach from a new paper read last night (uhd)
+2021-03-08T00:57:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2021-03-08T00:06:00 - Late-night bugfix on financial RL environment (uhd) 2021-04-03T18:29:00 - Implementing approach from a new paper read last night (uhd) 2021-04-03T20:02:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd)